rossilor95/peak-range-app/README.md

 1. _Read and process the data file_: The application reads the data file containing the start and end times of anomalous events and processes it using an instance of `TimeIntervalDataProcessor`.
 2. _Calculate event counts_: It calculates the number of active events at each endpoint using an array called `eventCount`.
 This array keeps track of the count of events at each endpoint, incrementing when an event starts and decrementing when an event ends.
-3. _Find the maximum event count_: The algorithm finds the maximum value in the `eventCount` array, which corresponds to the maximum number of concurrent events.
+3. _Find the maximum event count_: The algorithm finds the maximum value in the `eventCount` array, which corresponds to the maximum number of concurrent anomalous events.
-4. _Identify peak intervals_: It identifies the S endpoints where the event count equals the maximum count.
-These endpoints represent the start times of peak intervals.
+4. _Identify peak ranges_: It identifies the S endpoints where the event count equals the maximum count.
+These endpoints represent the start times of peak ranges.
-5. _Construct peak intervals objects_: Finally, the algorithm constructs `TimeInterval` objects based on the identified endpoints and returns a list of peak intervals.
+5. _Construct peak range objects_: Finally, the algorithm constructs `TimeInterval` objects based on the identified endpoints and returns a list of peak ranges.

-The result is a list of peak intervals, each representing a time interval with the highest occurrence of anomalous events.
+The result is a list of peak ranges, each representing a time range with the highest occurrence of anomalous events.

 ## How to use